Peace of Mind Service Terms & Conditions of Business

 The Company undertakes to:

-c) To maintain the strictest confidentiality and not to pass on your name or details to any other organisation without your express written permission, with the exception of the legal planner or independent franchisee or introducer who may be involved in your overall financial and legal planning and therefore have a legitimate need for such information – you can of course request that we do not allow this.
+c) To maintain the strictest confidentiality and not to pass on your name or details to any other organisation other that The Probate Department Ltd for advice purposes without your express written permission, with the exception of the legal planner or independent franchisee or introducer who may be involved in your overall financial and legal planning and therefore have a legitimate need for such information – you can of course request that we do not allow this.
 The Company is registered under the Data Protection Act 1984, and therefore all information disclosed to us will remain totally confidential.

 d).
 The Will Custodian Ltd Peace of Mind Service (PMS) is a reactive service, and the client has the opportunity to contact the Helpline during office hours with any questions.
 Advice is free, amendments, where made by our legal service associates are normally chargeable.
 PMS members will receive occasional Newsletters and check lists to give general guidance as to changes which may be relevant, and the Newsletters are designed to provoke thought and enquiries.
 You will NOT be receive advice if you do not contact the Helpline.
 The Company offers a Storage service, the Company does not accept any liability or obligation to advise you of any changes in legislation or taxation which may affect you either directly or indirectly and may necessitate a review of your legal documents.
 Any Will should be reviewed every three years and on the occasion of any material change in your circumstances, such as divorce, marriage, the birth of children, or the inheritance of a large sum of money etc. If payment for the service is not received, and in the absence of a formal written request to return your documents, accompanied by the relevant postage fee, we reserve the right to return the documents at your risk by normal post to you last known address.
 We will not do this until we have tried to resolve the issue.